gRizzlyGR/dtom/README.md

 dtom
 ====

-`dtom` is a tool for importing DynamoDB JSONs into MongoDB
+`dtom` is a tool for importing DynamoDB JSONs into MongoDB.

 Background
 ----------
-DynamoDB is great for managing data without worrying about instances, servers, etc. To analyze the data more deeply, sometimes you could not always rely on the DynamoDB's query or scan fucntions, and you may need other tools like Athena.
+DynamoDB is great for managing data without worrying about instances, servers, etc. To analyze the data more deeply, sometimes you could not always rely on the DynamoDB's query or scan functions, and you may need other tools like Athena.

-To analyze the date locally one can easily export a table dump gzipped into S3, and download it.
+To analyze the data locally, one can easily export a table dump gzipped into S3, and download it.

 Since DynamoDB can export all data into JSONs, we can in turn import them into MongoDB and use its powerful query engine.